datastax/csharp-driver/doc/features/metadata/README.md

 You can retrieve the cluster topology and the schema metadata information using the C# driver.

 After establishing the first connection, the driver retrieves the cluster topology details and exposes these through methods on the `Metadata` class.
-The `Metadata` instance for a given cluster can be accessed through the `DseCluster.Metadata` property.
+The `Metadata` instance for a given cluster can be accessed through the `ICluster.Metadata` property.

 ## Metadata Synchronization